dlepaux/fingerprint-brunch/README.md

 ## <a name="usage"></a> Usage

+You can find [here](https://github.com/dlepaux/fingerprint-brunch-example) a working setup with fingerprint-brunch

 ### Configuration

 _Optional_ You can override fingerprint-brunch's default options by updating your `brunch-config.coffee` with your custom parameters.